Mario-SO/mario5o.xyz/content/about.md

 ### 3. Programming
 Also a very broad and scarse way of describing an area of interest.
-To be clear, I just installed Manjaro linux on my main machine (Arch linux for pussys), so yes you could say I'm into Linux.
+To be clear, I just installed Manjaro linux on my main machine (Arch linux for pussys), so yes you could say I'm into Linux

-And last but not least, Reverse Engeneering + Binary Explotaition.
+**UPDATE: No more my main machine but still into it :)**.

-I'm enjoying a lot the website crackmes.one and reversing C binaries with radare2 (A terminal based RSE tool, very difficult to master I must say)
+Last but not least, I'm starting to gain a lot of interest on competitive programming so you can also expect some posts about some CP problems I find interesting.
+I actually wrote a post on [Medium](https://codeburst.io/greedy-algorithms-101-957842232cf2) about Greedy algs some time ago.